tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 I wish I had a simple answer to this.
 Coming from a Java background I primarily think we have to keep the domain model in mind.
 But the whole point of ORM is to reconcile the Domain and Relational models.
 So what I really want is Variant B where Lazy Loading works as-is.
 Obviously, this may not be what I get - the Database design is rarely just up to us.

 For the strong composition of `Customer` and `Profile` there are some Variants we can more easily rule out.
-Id we want a strong domain model it precludes pushing the lifecycle to the Service layer.
+If we want a strong domain model it precludes pushing the lifecycle to the Service layer.
 So Variants E and F are not appealing.

 Another consideration is Lazy Loading.
 At the moment Eagerly loading `Profile` is no big deal.
 But as `Profile` grows this could become more of a problem.
 Without changing the current setup this situation makes Variants B and C less attractive because the Parent is on the 'inverse side'.
 Notably, there are other options here.
 We could add selectors to the Customer Repository for example.
 Also, we could use Bytecode Enhancement.